emberjs/ember-rails/README.md

 If you want to avoid `.gitkeep` files, use the `skip git` option like
 this: `rails g ember_rails:bootstrap -g`.

-Ember-rails also provides a way to run Ember in development mode, you can switch out your require statement `//= require ember` to use the dev copies like so:

-    //= require ember-dev

 Ask Rails to serve HandlebarsJS and pre-compile templates to Ember by putting each template in a dedicated ".js.hjs" or ".handlebars" file